-Dustin K. Britt, a North Carolina native, is a performer, theatre instructor and freelance writer.
-He has worked in the theatre for more than 20 years and holds a Master of Arts in Education from East Carolina University.
+Dustin K. Britt, a North Carolina native, is a writer, director, and award-winning performer.
+He teaches theater, writing, and film for NC Public Schools.
+He has worked in triangle theatre for more than 20 years and holds a Master of Arts in Education from East Carolina University.

-Dustin covers concerts, dance, immersive dining experiences, comedy, and theatre in Chapel Hill, Carrboro, Cary, Raleigh, Durham, Pittsboro, and Apex.
+Dustin covers concerts, dance, comedy, theatre and arts accessibility in Chapel Hill, Carrboro, Cary, Raleigh, Durham, Pittsboro, and Apex.
 His writing has appeared in IndyWeek, Carolina Parent Magazine, Pedal Fuzz, and Triangle Arts & Entertainment.
 You can find him on Twitter @dkbritt85 or Instagram @dkbritt85.

-Rachel and Emory are the authors of our "Mother & Son" reviews and articles.
+Rachel and Emory are the authors of our "Mother & Son" series.

 Naveed Moeed is a British-born Pakistani, whose parents immigrated to the UK in the 60s and 70s.
 He in turn has made North Carolina his home for the last seven years where he works as an IT Business Development professional.
 In addition to his professional life,